Jamie Gittens transfer news: Chelsea agree deal with Borussia Dortmund to sign forward

 Chelsea have agreed a deal to sign Borussia Dortmund's 20-year-old forward Jamie Gittens; the England U21 international contributed 12 goals and five assists in 48 games in all competitions for Dortmund last season

-Talks had been progressing in the US, where both teams are taking part in the Club World Cup and despite Bayern Munich also being interested, a deal has now been agreed for the 20-year-old to move to Stamford Bridge on a long-term deal.
+Talks have been progressing in the US, where both teams are taking part in the Club World Cup and, despite Bayern Munich also being interested, a deal has now been agreed for the 20-year-old to move to Stamford Bridge on a seven-year deal.

 Earlier this month, Dortmund turned down an offer worth £42m, and the two clubs were unable to agree a deal before the first window closed on 10 June.